-TOMO chose to shape this sugar with the image of the Seven Lucky Gods (七福神, Shichi Fukujin):
+TOMO wasanbon are shaped with the image of the Seven Lucky Gods:

 We ship in Japan and worldwide, and we offer standards shipping method.
-The shipment fee will differ according to the weight of your order and your delivery address.
-The shipping fee will be added before you finalize your order.
+Shipment fee will differ according to the weight of your order and your delivery address.
+Shipping fee will be added before you finalize your order.

 Shipping fee in Japan: